satpalsr/sdk/docs/server.md

 </td><td>

-Event types a GameServer instance can emit.
+Event types a GameServer instance can emit to the global event router.
 See [GameServerEventPayloads](./server.gameservereventpayloads.md) for the payloads.

 </td></tr>